HTTP-RPC/Kilo/README.md

 * `baseURL` - an instance of `java.net.URL` representing the base URL of the service
 * `executorService` - an instance of `java.util.concurrent.ExecutorService` that will be used to execute service requests
-* `dispatcher` - an instance of `vellum.webrpc.Dispatcher` that will be used to dispatch results

 The base URL represents the fully-qualified name of the service.
 Method names are appended to this URL during execution.

 The executor service is used to schedule remote method requests.
 Internally, requests are implemented as a `Callable` that is submitted to the service.
 See the `ExecutorService` Javadoc for more information.

-A dispatcher is used to notify a caller that a remote method has completed.
-Because executor services often execute tasks on a background thread, an application needs a way to ensure that the handlers are called on the main UI thread.
-Since Java UI platforms have different ways of invoking code on the main thread, the `Dispatcher` interface is provided as a means of abstracting this behavior.
-It is discussed in more detail later.

 Remote methods are executed by calling the `invoke()` method: